silentorb/marloth-story/books/fairytale/part5.md

 there for some time, once again feeling the weight of his own inability.
 How could a creature of evil like him give her any good?
 Yes, he had just rescued her, but he had been a razor's breadth away from doing the opposite.
-He could not escape the images of all the things he had done to other children like her.
+He could not escape the vague memories of the atrocities he had committed before finding that book.

 But inside him loomed a guilt even larger than the pain of his career as an undead minion.
 The more he read Marloth, the more clearly he